 Finding the Right Dropbox Alternative For You

-It’s really a matter of what you want most in a Dropbox alternative.
-Some people want a Dropbox alternative because they don’t want to pay as much for their files.
+It’s really a matter of what you want most in a cloud file data storage service.
+Some people want Dropbox alternatives because they don’t want to pay as much for their files.
 Others are looking for functionality that they need, such as the ability to manage large-scale corporate backups.

-- Do you want something that works with Microsoft Office 365?
-OneDrive.
+- Something that works with Microsoft Office 365: OneDrive.

-- Do you want something that works with Google?
-Google Drive.
+- A program that works with Google: Google Drive.

-You can try out most of these products for free to determine which is the best Dropbox alternative for you.
+Most of these products offer free trials to determine the best Dropbox alternative for you.